Posted on August 3, 2015 by KC Gonzalez

 Bridging the gap between abstract statistics and practical meaning, Keating is passionate about his students learning.
 Wanting to set his students up for success he drafted a comprehensive set of statistics notes complete with homework problems into a book for the students.
 He donates the royalties from the book to UTSA to fund an endowed scholarship for statistics students.

 Drawing upon his experiences as a professional statistician, his credibility in the field engages the students in the subject matter.
-“I was fortunate to work in industry, and I have a lot of real world applications to draw upon,” said Keating, who was named a fellow in the American Statistical Association in 1997.
+“I was fortunate to work in industry, and I have a lot of real-world applications to draw upon,” said Keating, who was named a fellow in the American Statistical Association in 1997.

-Throughout his career he has consulted with the United States Air Force on a project involving reading electrocardiograms of pilots; developed a patented leak detection system for underground storage tanks; and most recently assessed environmental conditions that affect performance on a NASA satellite.
+Throughout his career he has consulted with the United States Air Force on a project involving reading electrocardiograms of pilots; developed a patented leak detection system for underground storage tanks; and most recently assessed environmental conditions that affect the performance on a NASA satellite.

 “I love what I do,” he said.
 “I enjoy sharing what I’ve discovered with others.”

 In addition to his classroom prowess, Keating has assisted students in finding internships and jobs, and he has supervised student research projects.
-Along the way he has developed lifelong bonds with his students.
+Along the way, he has developed lifelong bonds with his students.

 “I am so fortunate to have so many wonderful students,” said Keating.
 “You touch people in different ways.
 I felt like I had already won the award while reading the recommendation letters from my students.”